FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 <br>

-The correct way to use `merge` when the names of link columns are different is:
+The correct way to use `merge` when the names of link columns are different is the following:

 ```python